T000bias/Build-a-Tribute-Page-freeCodeCamp/README.md

 ---

 ## Description from freeCodeCamp
-1. tribute page should have an element with a corresponding `id="main"`, which contains all other elements
+1. Your tribute page should have an element with a corresponding `id="main"`, which contains all other elements

 2. You should see an element with an  `id` of `title`, which contains a string (i.e. text), that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug")